The definitive guide to cloud storage

 Chapter 3: Cloud Storage vs. Cloud Computing

-The differences between cloud storage and cloud computing are really about comparing between application usage and computation process.
+The differences between cloud storage and cloud computing are really about comparing application usage and computation process.

 Cloud storage involves storing stashing data on hardware in a remote physical site that can be accessed from any device via the internet.